 MPD searching for hit-and-run suspect that injured one person

 MADISON, Wis.
-(WMTV) - The Madison Police Department is searching for a dark sedan that was involved in a hit-and-run Monday night.
+(WMTV) - The Madison Police Dept. released a surveillance photo of a white sedan that investigators suspect was involved in a hit-and-run crash earlier this week in which a bicyclist was injured.

-Police say it happened sometime between 10:30 and 10:45 p.m. in the area of Fish Hatchery Road and S Park St.
+MPD described the vehicle as a white Nissan Sentra, or similar compact car, and noted that it may have sustained substantial damage to its front end or windshield.

-A 21-year-old bicyclist was transported to the hospital with serious injuries in the hit-and-run, according to MPD.
+A 21-year-old bicyclist was hurt in the wreck, which occurred around 10:30 p.m.
+Monday, near the intersection of Fish Hatchery Rd. and S. Park St., the initial report indicated.
+That individual was taken to the hospital with serious injuries.

 If you have any information regarding this incident, you’re asked to contact the Madison Police Department at 255-2345.
 If you wish to remain anonymous, you can contact Madison Area Crime Stoppers at 266-6014, or, on the web at p3tips.com.